Parametrically-controlled microwave-photonic interface for the fluxonium: Device characterization

 \section{Device characterization}

 Figure \ref{fig:S_sem} shows the optical and scanning electron microscope (SEM) images of our device.
 To drive the parity-forbidden transition \convert~, we need strong coupling between the fluxonium and the SNAIL, and between the SNAIL and the readout resonator respectively.
 We realize strong coupling by using multiple SNAILs as a shared inductance with the fluxonium superinductance.
 Moreover, one side of the SNAIL capacitor is enlarged for stronger coupling capacitance with the readout resonator and asymmetric driving of the system.
 A charge line weakly coupled to the other pad of the SNAIL resonator is included for driving.
 The coupling between the charge line and the SNAIL is designed as a trade off between the need to strongly drive the parity-forbidden transitions and while still suppressing the Purcell loss of the fluxonium excitation through the SNAIL to the charge line.
-The readout resonator is coupled to the readout line in the hanger style with relatively low decay rate $\kappa/2\pi = 0.4$ MHz.
+The readout resonator is coupled to the readout line in hanger style with relatively low decay rate $\kappa/2\pi = 0.4$ MHz.
+Single-tone spectroscopy for the readout resonator and two-tone spectroscopy for the fluxonium qubit is shown in Fig. \ref{fig:S_21} and Fig. \ref{fig:S_time_domain}(a) respectively.
+The resonator transmission coefficient $S_{21}(f)$ in the complex plane \cite{McRae_2020} is fit to a standard hanger geometry response:

+where $f_0$ is the resonance frequency, $Q$ and $Q_c$ denote the total and external quality factor, $a$ attenuates the $S_{21}$ radius while $\alpha$ rotates the $S_{21}$ in the complex plane.
+The fluxonium spectroscopy is fit by numerically diagonalizing the Hamiltonian in Eq.~1.
+A summary of our device's parameters at $\Phi_\text{ext}^f/\Phi_0=9.5$ are provided in Table \hyperref[table:system_parameter]{I}.

 We fabricate the entire device, with the exception of Al/AlOx/Al junctions, with tantalum on a sapphire wafer.
 A global coil is used to tune the flux across the entire chip, including flux threading though the fluxonium $\Phi_\text{ext}^f$ and the SNAIL $\Phi_\text{ext}^s$.
 This is made possible by designing a large area ratio between the fluxonium and the SNAIL $A_f/A_s\approx35$, so that one may tune either flux independently.
 We operate our device at $\Phi_\text{ext}^f/\Phi_0=9.5$, corresponding to $\Phi_\text{ext}^s/\Phi_\text{0}=0.27$.
-A summary of our device's parameters at $\Phi_\text{ext}^f/\Phi_0=9.5$ are provided in Table \hyperref[table:system_parameter]{I}.
-Two-tone spectroscopy data for the fluxonium qubit is shown in Fig. \ref{fig:S_time_domain}(a).

 The time domain measurements for our fluxonium qubit are shown in Fig. \ref{fig:S_time_domain}(b)-(d).
 A reset pulse is added for initialization before the usual $T_1$ and $T_2$ measurements.
 Fits of the flux-dependence of our device's relaxation time suggest that it is mainly limited by Purcell loss through the internal loss of the SNAIL resonator.